 Superfamily Balistoidea; leatherjackets,

-well named for
+well named for their tough skins.

 Family Balistidae; the Triggerfishes, three dorsal spines.